adap/flower/doc/source/explanation-flower-next.rst

 -----------------
 [graphic-outlining-application-layer]

 On the application layer, we have the ServerApp and ClientApp.
-These are essentially applications or packaged code that runs, you guessed it, on the server and client, respectively.
+These are essentially applications or packaged code that runs on the server and client, respectively.

 ServerApp
 ~~~~~~~~~